grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "I'm trying to Captain Percy."
 Cassandra responded, unable to hide the uncertainty in her voice.
 "I...
 I think they might be diving..."

 Percy caught Hemi's eye.
-"What's their move Hemi?
+"What's their move, Hemi?
 What are they trying to do?"

 Hemi considered.
 "Well, if they are diving, I believe that suggests they want tactical mobility.
 On the surface, their opportunities to threaten us are extremely limited by the storm."